ds-horizon/deFrost/README.md

 **Why this is important**: React commit data helps correlate frame rendering with the changes made in the React component tree.
 This allows us to identify any discrepancies or delays in rendering that might lead to frozen frames.

 ### Step 2: Install APK on a Mobile Device and Connect via ADB
 Once the APK is generated, **install it on your mobile device**.
-After installation, you need to **connect the mobile device to your laptop via ADB (Android Debug Bridge)**.
+After installation, allow Files and Media permissions to ensure the app can save logs and data for analysis.
+After this, you need to **connect the mobile device to your laptop via ADB (Android Debug Bridge)**.
 This is done to allow the laptop to interact with the mobile device and record relevant data during the app's execution.

 ### Step 3: Record Frame and React Commit Data (`yarn defrost record`)